Shurahbeel9096/finance-manage-Application/README.md

 # Clone the repository
 git clone <YOUR_GIT_URL>

-# Navigate to the project folder
+# Navigate To The Project Folder
 cd <YOUR_PROJECT_NAME>

 # Install dependencies